Garena

 Garena is a Singaporean game developer and publisher of free online games.
-It is the digital entertainment arm of parent company Sea Ltd, which was formerly named Garena.
+It is the digital entertainment arm of parent company Sea Ltd, which formerly used Garena as the parent company name.

-The company distributes game titles on Garena+ in various countries across Southeast Asia and Taiwan, including the multiplayer online battle arena (MOBA) games League of Legends and Heroes of Newerth, the online football (soccer) game FIFA Online 3, the first-person shooter game Point Blank, the mobile MOBA game Arena of Valor and the mobile racing game Speed Drifters.
+The company distributes game titles on Garena+ in various countries across Southeast Asia and Taiwan, including the multiplayer online battle arena (MOBA) games League of Legends and Heroes of Newerth, the first-person shooter game Point Blank, the mobile MOBA game Arena of Valor and the mobile racing game Speed Drifters.
+Garena also used to distribute the football simulation game EA Sports FC Online (and EA Sports FC Mobile in Vietnam), until Garena and EA Sports decided to retire the game.

-In 2017, it released Garena Free Fire, which had over 150 million daily active users globally as of May 2021.
+In 2017, it released Free Fire, which had over 150 million daily active users globally by May 2021.
+As of February 2024, Free Fire had 100 million active users.

 History

-Game developments
+2009 to 2015

+Garena was established by Forrest Li in Singapore in 2009.